darkchii/score-inspector-extension/readme.md

 ## Bugs
 Things that will be fixed in a future update
 - ~~If player default mode is not set to standard, it still loads standard data.~~ (Fixed in 2024-06-15.3)
+- Data sometimes not loading when navigating within the site

 Other extensions may break this, or the other way around.
 Potential issues (and fixes):